 The mood at JPL late Sunday night was overwhelmingly, almost deliriously, celebratory.
 The Mars Science Laboratory rover, Curiosity, touched down safely on Mars and minutes later relayed its first images back to Earth.

 NASA's Mars Science Laboratory, a rover known as Curiosity, is scheduled to land on the surface of the Red Planet on Sunday, August 5.
 Mission control at the Jet Propulsion Laboratory expects to receive confirmation of the rover's landing around 10:31 p.m.
 PDT.
 NASA TV will stream the event online.

-Over the past several years, the Mars Science Laboratory spacecraft will finally land on Mars.
-In anticipation of this upcoming milestone, here are some of the best images of MSL's journey from Pasadena and the Jet Propulsion Laboratory to Cape Canaveral and onward to the Red Planet.
+This Sunday, the Mars Science Laboratory spacecraft will finally land on Mars.
+In anticipation of this upcoming milestone, here are some of the best images of MSL's journey from JPL to Cape Canaveral and onward to the Red Planet.

 After years of planning and months of travel, the journey of the Mars Science Laboratory (MSL) will culminate with a challenging entry, descent, and landing event on August 5that will take just a few minutes to complete.
 But for those in mission control, those final moments—from the time of the spacecraft's entry into the Martian atmosphere to the Curiosity rover's final landing on the Red Planet—will undoubtedly feel like a lifetime.

 Upon landing onMars at around 10:31 p.m.
-PDT on August 5, the rover will be much closer than originally planned to the primary science target—a layered mountain called Mount Sharp in honor of the late Caltech geologist Robert Sharp (BS '34, MS '35).
+PDT on August 5, the Curiosity rover will be much closer than originally planned to the primary science target—a layered mountain called Mount Sharp in honor of the late Caltech geologist Robert Sharp (BS '34, MS '35).